Tabby Cat

 Official State Cat of Massachusetts

-Massachusetts designated the tabby cat (Felis familiaris) as the official state cat in 1988, in response to the wishes of the schoolchildren of Massachusetts (a state dog had already been adopted in 1979).
+Massachusetts designated the tabby cat (Felis catus) as the official state cat in 1988, in response to the wishes of the schoolchildren of Massachusetts (a state dog had already been adopted in 1979).
 All State Dogs & Cats

 Cats are also state symbols in Maine (Maine coon cat), in Maryland (calico cat), and in Colorado, Tennessee, and California (all three designate shelter or rescued dogs and cats as official state pets).